Science fiction icon Octavia Butler is honored with a Google Doodle

 “Her spirit of generosity and compassion compelled her to support the disenfranchised.
 She sought to speak truth to power, challenge prevailing notions and stereotypes, and empower people striving for better lives.
 Although we miss her, we celebrate the rich life she led and its magnitude in meaning.”

 They also noted that “as long as we speak her name, she lives”—and Butler’s name will undoubtedly be spoken for years to come as her prescient work continues to earn new fans.
-Ava DuVernay, who recently became the first African American woman to direct a $100 million dollar-grossing film with A Wrinkle In Time, is adapting Butler’s book Dawn into a television series.
+Ava DuVernay, who recently became the first African-American woman to direct a $100 million dollar-grossing film with A Wrinkle In Time, is adapting Butler’s book Dawn into a television series.